WIStCart/workshops/creative-workflows-using-qgis-and-sql/exercise-1.md

   - Leave room on the top making your map box square.
 4. With your map selected, go to *Item Properties* and change the *Scale* to *55000*.
 5. From there you can add a legend, title, scalebar etc. Adding a legend depicting diameter size classes will have to be done manually.
-I usually do it in Adobe Illustrator but there are many other options including free software such as [inkscape](https://inkscape.org/){: target="_blank"} .
+I usually do it in Adobe Illustrator but there are many other options including free software such as [inkscape](https://inkscape.org/){: target="_blank"}.
+You can download [this legend template](https://uwmadison.box.com/s/sbevzznbde60fzdkme0j2j90kuoqlpr7) to give you a head start.

 Check out [this complete tree map](https://www.sco.wisc.edu/wp-content/uploads/2021/11/Pine_Lake_PLS_Tree_Map_v4.pdf){: target="_blank"} for an example of a finished product.